Usbac/tundra/README.md

 ## Example

-Rendering a view is this simple:
+Rendering a view in pure Nodejs is this simple:

 main.js: